-Stunning landscapes, vital history and eye-catching wildlife are all calling you and your friends to venture out to any of the dozens of National Park Service-run sites around the DC metro area.
+Discover stunning landscapes, vital history and eye-catching wildlife at the dozens of National Park Service sites in and around the Washington, DC metro area.

-The DC metro area boasts as complete a range of parks as anywhere in the country, which of course includes the National Mall and its famous monuments and memorials in the heart of the District (known as the National Mall and Memorial Parks).
-Any local adventurer knows that a visit to the National Mall is essential, so here are some other recreational gems in the city, and several more enticing options that are a day trip away.
+The nation’s capital and surrounding areas boast a diverse range of national parks, which of course includes the National Mall and its famous monuments and memorials in the heart of the District.
+Any local adventurer knows that a visit to the Mall is essential, but don't miss out on these other recreational gems in the city and nearby.

 One of DC’s most popular attractions is in fact a national park.
-Within its impressive 146 acres, you can find America’s monuments to founding fathers, civil rights leaders and fallen soldiers, as well as magnificent museums with stunning collections of art and artifacts.
+Within its impressive 140-plus acres, you can find America’s monuments to founding fathers, civil rights leaders and fallen soldiers, as well as magnificent museums with stunning collections of art and artifacts (make sure to check our update on what's open in the city for the latest information).
 America’s history will never feel closer than after a stroll through this special park.

 This park was established as a living legacy to the developers of the United States Constitution.
 Constitution Gardens’ 55 acres sit between the Washington Monument and the Lincoln Memorial on the National Mall.
 The gardens serve as a unique urban nature preserve, where visitors can enjoy peace in the middle of a bustling city.

 Even locals are mostly unaware of this small memorial park dedicated to one of America’s founding fathers, George Mason, found on the National Mall near the Jefferson Memorial.
 An architect of the Declaration of Independence, his likeness is seated on a bench in front of a garden with his important quotes engraved beside him.